Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 Mr Sunak introduced a similar holiday during the coronavirus pandemic that was repeatedly extended and only came to an end in England last September.

-National Insurance rise scrapped
+National insurance rise scrapped

-As trailed in advance, Mr Kwarteng confirmed that the planned 1.25 per cent increase in National Insurance contributions waved through by Mr Sunak would be cancelled from “the earliest possible moment”, meaning 6 November.
+As trailed in advance, Mr Kwarteng confirmed that the planned 1.25 per cent increase in national insurance contributions waved through by Mr Sunak would be cancelled from “the earliest possible moment”, meaning 6 November.

 The Treasury said on Thursday the change would save nearly 28 million people an average of £330 per year.